SchwarzIT/onyx/apps/docs/src/basics/layout.md

 ![Logo](/assets/layout_alignment_left.png)

 An `center aligned`version is possible alternatively.
-The choise of alignment doesn't follow strict rules.
+The choice of alignment doesn't follow strict rules.
 But please consider the balance of the target screensize, the target user group, the target usecase and the content you are building/designing for.

 ![Logo](/assets/layout_alignment_center.png)